Junger Mann steht an der Ballettstange

 Seit 2019 studiert sie den Master-Studiengang "Tanzpädagogik klassischer Tanz" an der Folkwang Universität der Künste in Essen.

-Portrait Dawna Dryhorub
+Dawna Dryhorub

-When Dawna P. Dryhorub first started ballet dancing at age three, the decision was already taken: “I want to be a dancer!”
+When Dawna Dryhorub first started ballet dancing at age three, the decision was already taken: “I want to be a dancer!”
 She took additional classes in tap dance, jazz dance and folkloristic dance, subseqently pursuing her dance education at the School of Toronto Dance Theatre where she specialised in Graham and classical dance.
 She received an invitation to collaborate on a project in Düsseldorf during the mid-1990s and swiftly became an artist close to the “Werkstatt”, the precursor of tanzhaus nrw.
 The native Canadian remained in Germany and participated in various productions by, among others, Rodolpho Leoni and Samir Akika.
 She offered trainings at Folkwang Tanzstudio for many years and was a guest lecturer for classical dance at the Folkwang University of the Arts.
 2020 will see Dawna concluding her Master’s degree in dance sciences from Bern University in 2020.

 Feline van Dijken